The “Constitution of the Individual” was written by author, classical composer, pianist, singer, and songwriter, James Greiner.

 NEWS REPORTER: I’d like to ask you a question about how you deal with others in your personal life.
 What if someone you have a personal or business relationship with is mean-spirited―the opposite of your stated constitution’s principles―how would you deal with such a person?

 JAMES: I would be accepting of this person and give him or her unconditional love.

-NEWS ANCHOR: And what if this person, down the road, committed a tyrannical act toward you.
+NEWS REPORTER: And what if this person, down the road, committed a tyrannical act toward you.

 JAMES: I am inclined to think that if I had influence over this person’s life, the hypothetical you stated would not occur.
 Love does remarkable things to cure tyrannical designs.

 If, however, this individual―as you hypothesized―committed a tyrannical act toward me, I would not resist with violence.
 I would also grant this person forgiveness.